cparedes/redbluemagenta.com/_posts/2010-10-09-quick-update-on-everything-as-of-late.markdown

 This job is really fucking awesome - I've had several projects thrown at me since I've started, and I'm learning quite a bit about everything.
 Things are excellent on this front.
-This is to no detriment to my previous employer,
-[3TIER]: they're an excellent group to work for, and they're awesome people in general.
+This is to no detriment to my previous employer, [3TIER].
+They're an excellent group to work for, and they're awesome people in general.
 I just think, at this point in time, I need to get my feet very much wet - this means going in head first into crazy problems right away.